-Subject Leader – Mrs Riley (PE Advisor – Mrs Hoyle)
+Subject Leader – Mrs Black (PE Advisor – Mrs Hoyle)

 Physical Education at Myrtle Park is as important as all other curriculum subjects and we are striving to raise it’s profile as part of a healthy lifestyle.
 We offer many out of hours clubs that the children can be involved in such and cycling, football, tennis and netball.
 With the introduction of the new curriculum we are also intending on beginning a running club and reintroducing gymnastics club.

-Using government funding, which for 2017 – 2018 amounts to £17,890, we are investing in high quality equipment to support our engagement in competitive sports across school.
+Using government funding, we are investing in high quality equipment to support our engagement in competitive sports across school.
 We have also used this money to enhance our children’s engagement in active play at lunchtime under the direction of Jacob from FISICAL Sports.

 We continue to take part in all the School Games / Aire Valley sporting tournaments against other schools in the local area.
 We use some of our funding to enable this to take place and to provide transport where necessary.